gitter-badger/smart/README.md

 Why
 ===

 Build faster the simple way!
+(By comparing to autogen, autoconf, automake.)